Partners

 Nikki Montgomery

-Nikki is the author of the Super Safe Kids pediatric patient safety series and currently serves on the Editorial Board for Pediatrics® journal as well as the Global Patient & Family Advisory Board for The Beryl Institute, among many other health advocacy roles.
-She has served on the Board of Directors and safety committee for Rainbow Babies & Children’s hospital, where she also led the Patient and Family Partnership Council.
+Nikki is the author of the Super Safe Kids pediatric patient safety curriculum and currently serves on the Global Patient & Family Advisory Board for The Beryl Institute, among many other health advocacy roles.
+She has served on the Editorial Board for Pediatrics® journal as well as the Board of Directors and safety committee for Rainbow Babies & Children’s hospital, where she also led the Patient and Family Partnership Council.

 Sheli Reynolds